Diploma in Relationship Counselling

 You must:

-All successful applicants will be required to have the appropriate DBS (Disclosure and Barring Service) checks as requested by the Relate Centre.
+All successful applicants will be required to have the appropriate DBS (Disclosure and Barring Service) checks.

 Applicants are strongly advised to ensure that they have adequate word processing and IT skills, access to a computer (not a tablet) and the Internet will also be needed before and throughout this course.
 All course materials and assignments are accessed and submitted through our learning platform, Learn Relate.